prospectkeys/prospectkeys.github.io/_posts/2022-02-25-silent-traymount.md

 ---
-title: 'Silent Tactile Tray Mount'
+title: 'Building a Silent Tactile Tray Mount'
 subtitle: 'In search of a travel board'
 date: 2022-02-25 00:00:00
 description: